Frederick Bunnage (Bunnidge)*1

 Pre War

-Frederick Bunnidge was born in Cromer Hyde, Herts, on 8th November 1883(*2), son of Edward Bunnidge (a Traction Engine Driver) (B 1850 in Hatfield) and Mary Anne Bunnidge (B 1851 in Hatfield).
+Frederick Bunnidge was born in Cromer Hyde, Herts, on 8th November 1883(*2), son and fifth child of of Edward Bunnidge (a Traction Engine Driver) (B 1850 in Hatfield) and Mary Anne Bunnidge (B 1851 in Hatfield).
 He was baptised on 8th February 1885.

 1891 Census records Fred aged 6, at school, living with his parents, brothers George 15, Joseph 9, Robert 8, sisters Emily 13, Daisey 4 and Mabel, in Cromer Hyde.
 His father as working as a traction engine driver.
 Fred attended St Johns Primary School in Lemsford.